inamiy/YISplashScreen/README.md

 License
 -------
-YISplashScreen is available under the Beerware license.
+`YISplashScreen` is available under the [Beerware](http://en.wikipedia.org/wiki/Beerware) license.

+If we meet some day, and you think this stuff is worth it, you can buy me a beer in return.